ParametricPress/01-on-particle-physics/README.md

 ## Running local dev server

-1. Run `idyll` in the root of this project.
+1. Run `idyll --template _local.html` in the root of this project.